Variational Inference as an alternative to MCMC for parameter estimation and model selection: Variational Inference

-Bayesian models treat the parameters as a random variable and impose prior knowledge about the parameter through the prior.
-Inference in the Bayesian model amounts to conditioning on the data and computing the posterior $P(\theta|\textbf{D})$.
-This computation is intractable for models where the prior and likelihood take different functional forms (non-conjugates).
-In these cases, computation of the marginal likelihood is also intractable.
-The central idea behind Variational Inference is to solve an optimization problem by approximating the target probability density.
+The central idea behind variational inference is to solve an optimization problem by approximating the target probability density.
 The target probability density could be the Bayesian posterior or the likelihood from frequentist analysis.
 The first step is to propose a family of densities and then to find the member of that family, which is closest to the target probability density.
-Kullback-Leibler divergence is used as a measure of such proximity and has been introduced in \citet{kullback1951}.
+Kullback-Leibler divergence~\citep{kullback1951} is used as a measure of such proximity.

 For this purpose, we then posit a family of approximate densities (variational distribution) $\mathcal{Q}$.
 This is a set of densities over the parameters.
-Then, we try to find the member of that family $q(\theta) \in \mathcal{Q}$ called the variational posterior that minimizes the Kullback-Leibler ($\mathrm{KL}$) divergence to the exact posterior,
+It is important to choose an complex enough variational family such that the target distribution lies in it, otherwise the solution obtained will not be close to the target probability distribution.
+Then, we try to find the member of that family $q(\theta) \in \mathcal{Q}$, known as the variational posterior that minimizes the Kullback-Leibler ($\mathrm{KL}$) divergence to the exact posterior,

 The $\mathrm{KL}$ divergence is defined as,